 Your 20’s went by pretty quickly and your 30’s certainly aren’t going to move any slower.
 As we mentioned in our post about the 20’s, many of the decisions you made in your 20’s are going to set the tone for the rest of your life.
 Whether you made good decisions in your 20’s or not, your 30’s are a time where a lot of things start to come together.
 You still have enough time to make up for any bad decisions you made in your 20’s and you can also make some smart decisions that will pay off for you in the long term.

 There are many things to think about in regards to investing in your 30’s.
-First and foremost, if you started investing in your 20’s, your balance in your investment account may have a balance that is very significant to you relative to where it was when you started contributing.
+First and foremost, if you started investing in your 20’s, your balance in your investment account may be very significant to you relative to where it was when you started contributing.
 Since investing moves in percentages, the swings in your account will be larger.
 For example, a 10% move in your account when it was worth $1000 would be $100.
 A 10% move in your account if it is worth $100,000 would be $10,000.
 Markets don’t go up or down in a straight line.
 There will be plenty of moves like this in your account over a 30- or 40-year time horizon.
 You have to be prepared for them and focus on the long term rather than trying to time the market.
 Furthermore, you should really take the time to think about the risk you are taking and make sure that you construct a portfolio that meets your objectives.

 Your 30’s are also a time when your career should really be coming together.
 You may be advancing at the company you are with, starting your own company or moving on to a new company.
 If you leave the company you’ve been working with, you’ll have some decisions to make with your retirement account.
 Don’t get caught up in everything else and forget about your retirement account.